 The Caged Bird's Song

-Dovecot is one of only two surviving tapestry studios in the UK, and it took a team of five master weavers over two and a half years to translate Ofili's watercolour design to the loom, interpreting, replicating and magnifying each and every colour and nuance with great skill and artistry.
-The three panels together measure some 7.8m wide by 2.8m high.
-The commission thus necessitated close collaboration between artist and maker(s), in what Ofili described as a ‘marriage of watercolour and weaving’.
+Dovecot is one of only two surviving tapestry studios in the UK, and it took a team of five master weavers more than two and a half years to translate Ofili's watercolour design to the loom, interpreting, replicating, and magnifying each and every colour and nuance with great skill and artistry.
+The three panels together measure some 7.5m wide by 2.8m high.
+The commission thus necessitated close collaboration between artist and maker(s), in what Ofili has described as a ‘marriage of watercolour and weaving’.

 The Caged Bird’s Song